bcornelusse/ELEN0445-microgrids/introduction.md

 ## System operators

-Market operators, retailers and producers should not be confused with System operators (SO):
+Market operators, retailers and producers should not be confused with System operators (SOs):
 - E.g. ELIA is the Belgian Transmission System Operator (TSO)
 - E.g. Resa and ORES are Distribution System Operators (DSOs) in the Walloon region